ethersphere/ethereum-environments/README.md

 This projects provides the environments that allows you to create virtual machines (both remote and local) that run the various kinds of ethereum clients.
 Basically it allows you to build a full ethereum node with one command.

-The two node types currently supported are the cpp and go implementations of the ethereum non-gui client.
-These are installed from HEAD on the master branch and run as init.d system services with configurable parameters.
+The two node types currently supported are the cpp and go implementations of the ethereum client.
+The full-node client is set up to run as a system service on the VM.

-Support for other branches is coming.

 ## Features
 - apt management with unattended security updates
 - time server
 - users (ubuntu admin and ethereum)
 - ethereum full node cli built from head
-- ethereum launched as init.d system service running as ethereum user
+- ethereum launched as system service running as ethereum user
 - ssh setup only public key connection (authorized keys setup)
 - ufw firewall only open ethereum port and ssh
 - fail2ban against ssh ddos